Updated on October 10th, 2022 by Nikolaos Sismanis

 Final Thoughts

-The company has maintained a long history of dividend increases each year, even during recessions, despite operating in a cyclical industry that is reliant on the health of the U.S. economy.
+PPG Industries is one of the newest additions to the Dividend Kings list, having raised its dividend for the 53rd consecutive year in 2024.
+The company has maintained a long history of dividend increases each year, even during recessions, despite operating in a cyclical industry that relies on the U.S. economy’s health.

-The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors:
+The following articles contain stocks with very long dividend histories, ripe for selection for dividend growth investors:

 - The High Yield Dividend Aristocrats List is comprised of the 20 Dividend Aristocrats with the highest current yields.